 - less frequently you wash the item, the better

 - see the washing instructions in the care label attached to the product

-- machine wash using a wool-wash setting or hand wash
+- machine wash using wool/delicate wash programme or hand wash depending on the product

 - use a wash bag to save a machine washable merino wool garment

 - low wash temperature, 30 degrees, the product’s inside turned out

-- use a detergent suitable for washing wool
+- use a detergent suitable for washing wool, pH < 7

 - do not use a rinse agent

 - spin the garment with the lowest possible spin settings

 - pull the cloth into shape whilst it’s damp

 - don’t hang or dangle knitted garments and sweaters when they are damp because of their stretching

 - you may iron or steam the product gently with the lowest setting

 - use a lint remover – merino wool garments get pilled with rubbing